Food Distribution Amid Covid Pandemic in South Africa

 Africa has come up with ways to alleviate the drastic impacts of COVID on food security.
-The South African Development Bank responded to the pandemic by introducing a robust public and private sector package called Feed Africa Response to COVID-19, also known as FAREC.
-Research by Mohamed et al. (2021) indicated that FAREC aided 23 African nations in allocating money in existing bank-financed agricultural loans to cover farming activities.
-This action has contributed to creating “green lanes” for unrestricted food flow and moderating food prices through targeted grain exports and food stock replenishment.
+The South African Development Bank responded to the pandemic by introducing a robust public and private sector package called: Feed Africa Response to COVID-19, also known as FAREC.
+Research by Mohamed et al. (2021) indicated that FAREC aided 23 African nations in allocating money to existing bank-financed agricultural loans to cover farming activities.
+This action contributed to creating “green lanes” for unrestricted food flow and moderating food prices through targeted grain exports and food stock replenishment.

-Regarding our scope, the beneficiaries of this program include children, women, and families who are most in need of food.
-The beneficiaries are located in Kempton Park, Rhosefield, and Tembisa Communities in South Africa.
-We often distribute food parcels, which contain maize powder, vegetables, fruits, fish, sugar, tea bags, and sometimes we also distribute coffee and milk.
-In the past, we provided food parcels weekly for 500 women and their families and 500 children annually.
-However, we have reduced it from 100 to 60 women and their families every week due to the pandemic.
-Currently, little or no donations of food parcels have been donated.
-Therefore, we need your participation to support us in stabilizing people’s lives kindly.
+Regarding our scope, the beneficiaries of our programs include children, women, and families most in need of food currently located in the Kempton Park, Rosefield, and Tembisa Communities in South Africa.
+We often distribute food parcels containing maize powder, vegetables, fruits, fish, sugar, tea bags, coffee, and milk.
+In the past, we have provided food parcels weekly for 500 women and their families alongside 500 children annually.
+Due to the pandemic, we were forced to reduce our numbers from 100 to 60 women and their families.
+Currently, little or no donations of food parcels have been received to CSWOI.